-Co-Founder and CEO of Ribbon, Nate Maslak, tells the founding story behind the company
+Co-Founder and CEO of Ribbon, Nate Maslak, tells the founding story behind the health tech company

 Think about the last time you searched for a restaurant, a piece of clothing, a barber – the list goes on and on.
 As consumers, we are equipped with more data and information than ever before.
 Yelp alone has over 1,200 categories to help consumers make their daily choices.
 We would be utterly dumbfounded if we booked a stay at a hotel and showed up at the wrong location without knowing the cost, the reviews, or the ratings.